joshmurr/js_3d_engine/README.md

 projMat.M[11] = -1;
 projMat.M[12] = 0;
 projMat.M[13] = 0;
-projMat.M[14] = -2nf/f-n);
+projMat.M[14] = -2nf/(f-n);
 projMat.M[15] = 0;

 ```

 Rotation is kept quite simple.
 So far it isn't something I've had to deal with much as I'm just rendering meshes in the centre of the screen.
-The most useful I found to be `setAxisAngle()` (in Mat44.js) based on [this implementation](https://sites.google.com/site/glennmurray/Home/rotation-matrices-and-formulas/rotation-about-an-arbitrary-axis-in-3-dimensions) of the [Rodrigues' Rotation Formula](https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula).
+The most useful I found to be `setAxisAngle()` ([in Mat44.js](https://github.com/joshmurr/js_3d_engine/blob/master/js/math/mat44.js)) based on [this implementation](https://sites.google.com/site/glennmurray/Home/rotation-matrices-and-formulas/rotation-about-an-arbitrary-axis-in-3-dimensions) of the [Rodrigues' Rotation Formula](https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula).

 Already the maths needs an overhaul and I have lot of redundant or helper functions which can be stripped out... but it works for now.